What to expect from a health and safety visit

-Appeals must be made to an industrial tribunal.
+You must make appeals to an industrial tribunal.

 If you appeal against an improvement notice, the notice will be suspended until your appeal is heard.

-If you appeal against a prohibition notice, the notice stays in force until after your appeal unless you apply to the tribunal to have it lifted pending the appeal.
-If the secretary of the tribunal agrees with your application, the notice will be lifted pending the court's decision.
+If you appeal against a prohibition notice, the notice stays in force until after your appeal.
+This is the case unless you apply to the tribunal to have it lifted pending the appeal.
+If the secretary of the tribunal agrees with your application, they will lift the notice pending the court's decision.

 The tribunal hearing your appeal can either: